hauntshadow/CS3535/inq_rep1/README.md

 3. How do we get the year for a song?

 #Resources
-1. [EchoNest API]
+1. [EchoNest Remix API]
 2. [eyeD3 API]

-####Mini-abstract and relevance of the [EchoNest API]
+####Mini-abstract and relevance of the [EchoNest Remix API]
- The [EchoNest API] is the documentation for the module that allows us to extract statistics for a song.
+ The [EchoNest Remix API] is the documentation for the module that allows us to extract statistics for a song.
 This API has every detail about the EchoNest project that is available in the EchoNest package for Python.
 One of these statistics is the tempo throughout a song.
 This allows us to answer Question 1: How do we get the tempo for a song?

  The following code shows how to get the tempo from a local song:
  ```python